Adeohluwa/andela-bootcamp-day2/README.md

     *withdrawal limit

-How To Run:
+How To Run
     ```git clone```

-Install The Dependencies:
+Install The Dependencies
     ```npm install```

-Start The App:
+Start The App
    ```npm start```

 ## License